jonahbc/jonahbc.github.io/index.md

 [4] _Correlation Decay and Tractability of CSPs_ [[pdf](https://drops.dagstuhl.de/opus/volltexte/2016/6206/pdf/LIPIcs-ICALP-2016-79.pdf)]

-Jonah Brown-Cohen and Prasad Raghavendra
+Jonah Brown-Cohen and Prasad Raghavendra.
 In the 43rd International Colloquium on Automata, Languages, and Programming, ICALP 2016.